sriksmachi/openai-samples/azure-quiz/readme.md

 ## Introduction

 This sample demonstrates the value of advanced large language models (LLMs) from Azure Open AI in building intelligent applications.
-It uses Azure Open AI to access gpt turbo, davinci, text-similarity models for generating & evaluating questions for a given topic.
+It uses Azure Open AI to access gpt-turbo, davinci, text-similarity models for generating & evaluating questions for a given topic.

 This repo contains end-to-end working examples from infra provisioning, to monioring and analytics.

 ## Features

 - Deploy Azure Open AI (AOI) Models using Azure CLI
+- AOI API Programming model [Authentication, Request Parameters...]
-- Develop AOI application using Python, Flask API.
+- Develop AOI application using Python, Flask API, Angular.
 - Fine Tuning the model to generate better response.
 - Estimating the cost of using AOI for a given corpus of text.